Choose the power of Google Dialogflow for your conversational assistant JBot !

 - Also in the console, on the sidebar on the left, go to IAM and administration> Service accounts .

-- In the Service accounts section for the "JBot" project, choose a service account and create a JSON type key.
+- In the Service accounts section for the "JBot" project, choose the newly created service account and create a JSON type key.

 Using the JSON key from JPlatform